charlesll/Spectra.jl/docs/src/index.md

 ## Introduction

-Spectra is a package aimed at helping spectroscopic (Raman, Infrared, Nuclear Magnetic Resonance, XAS...) data treatment written with the [Julia programming language](http://julialang.org/).
-It's aim is to provide the simplest way to perform actions like baseline fitting and removal or peak fitting for instance, while respecting the freedom offered by data treatment through coding.
-The key is to provide functions for simplifying the life of the spectroscopist, while still leaving him all the freedom offered by treating data with a performant computer language.
+Spectra.jl is a Julia package designed to simplify the treatment of spectroscopic data (Raman, Infrared, Nuclear Magnetic Resonance, XAS, etc.).
+It provides straightforward tools for common tasks such as smoothing, baseline fitting, and peak fitting, while preserving the flexibility and power of programmatic data analysis in Julia.
+Spectra.jl is particularly suited for large datasets and integrates well with other Julia packages, such as JuMP for model building.

-Please consult this documentation to learn using Spectra, do not forget to check the Tips_ section if you have issues, and please report anything you want!
+Please consult this documentation to learn how to use Spectra.jl.
+Check the [Tips](@ref) section if you encounter issues, and feel free to report problems or suggest improvements!

 ## Starting Notes

-Reading the docs is strongly recommended!
+- Reading the docs is strongly recommended!

-If you are new to Julia, a good start will be to read the [docs of Julia itself](https://docs.julialang.org/en/v1/).
+- If you are new to Julia, start by reading the [official documentation of Julia](https://docs.julialang.org/en/v1/).

-To implement your code, you can modify .jl files in Visual Studio Code for instance and run them from the terminal.

-Programming can also be done locally using your browser and the [IJulia Jupyter notebooks](https://github.com/JuliaLang/IJulia.jl), or the reactive [Pluto notebooks](https://plutojl.org/)
+- You can develop your code in text editors such as Visual Studio Code, or use interactive environments such as [IJulia Jupyter notebooks](https://github.com/JuliaLang/IJulia.jl) or the reactive [Pluto notebooks](https://plutojl.org/).

 !!! important